 The first complication is this oft-repeated, rarely heard-aloud exfoliation term: to “slough.”
 This word rhymes with “tough” and just means to shed or dispose of something.
-(Acing the SAT: one of many side benefits of upping your grooming game.)
 Now, onward to the actual sloughing.

 Scrubbing away dead skin cells unclogs pores and keeps your skin clean.
 It also helps expose your beard hair follicles.
 This reduces ingrown hairs and, as you might imagine, makes for the perfect pre-shave treatment.

 What you need

 A facial scrub soap with some grit to it.
 You’ve probably encountered a cleanser at some point that felt like one of its primary ingredients was sand.
 That’s what you need.
 That grittiness is typically some combination of granulated pumice, sea salts, or fruit seeds.
 Many products also use salicylic acid, alpha-hydroxy acid, and beta hydroxy acid, which help break down the bonds between dead cells and your face.
 (Again, see how much smarter you’re getting?)
 While the level of grittiness is a matter of personal preference, remember that your aim is to get smooth—not ragged—skin.
 Billy Jealousy LiquidSand is a gentle exfoliator.
 Raw Materials’ Skin Grit is a bit tougher.